-- HOU 1.2.2 Location.
-Escambia County shall allow the location of affordable housing in any residential FLUM category provided the housing is compatible with all applicable rules and regulations of the LDC. - HOU 1.2.3 Development Types.
-Escambia County shall promote affordable housing opportunities by allowing cluster developments, zero-lot line developments, planned unit developments and other types of housing layouts that may reduce the cost of individual dwelling units. - HOU 1.2.4 Mobile or Manufactured Home Location.
+HOU 1.2.2 Location.
+Escambia County shall allow the location of affordable housing in any residential FLUM category provided that the housing is compatible with all applicable rules and regulations of the LDC.

+HOU 1.2.3 Development Types.
+Escambia County shall promote affordable housing opportunities by allowing cluster developments, zero-lot line developments, planned unit developments, and other types of housing layouts that may reduce the cost of individual dwelling units.

+HOU 1.2.4 Mobile or Manufactured Home Location.
 Escambia County shall designate areas on both the FLUM and Zoning maps that are suitable for the location of mobile or manufactured homes.
+Escambia County shall encourage the use of modular homes, mobile, and/or manufactured as a type of housing as defined by Florida Statutes within the appropriate zoning and FLU categories.